Wondering exactly when the Bleach

 As the mangaka, Tite Kubo handled both the writing and the illustration for Bleach.
 This comprehensive role meant he was the sole creative force behind the story from start to finish.
 He developed the entire plot, from Ichigo’s first encounter with Rukia to the final battle, while also personally drawing the characters and action that defined the series’ iconic visual style.
 His unique and fashion-forward character designs, in particular, became a hallmark of his work and influenced many other artists.

-What is the Complete Publication Timeline of the Bleach Manga?
+What is the Complete Publication Timeline of the Bleach Manga ?

 This timeline only covers the main, original run.
 In our testing of fan engagement, a key detail that often excites readers is the release of a special one-shot chapter in August 2021.
 Titled “No Breathes from Hell,” this chapter was released to commemorate the 20th anniversary and hints at a potential new story arc beyond the original conclusion.

-Here are the core statistics of the manga’s publication history:
+Here are the core statistics of the

 * Start Date: August 7, 2001